 GNU tools:In 1993 there was an increasing demand for running GNU software on COHERENT.
-Users mostly asked for emacs, perl, bash, so I just got many of the GNU tools from prep.ai.mit.edu available at this time.
+Besides the GNU compilers users mostly asked for emacs, perl, bash, so I just got many of the GNU tools from prep.ai.mit.edu available at this time.
 Building was pretty much straightforward with the newly ported and complete GNU development toolchain.

 Right from the beginning I decided to build all the GNUish stuff on an own filesystem, to avoid any conflicts with other existing software.
 Fortunately GNU configure already supported this with an option ./configure --prefix=/some/directory.